A gun’s report rattles my loose windowpane. I turn to look.

 A body hits the water behind me, by the wharf’s end; he who threatened me.
 Seems he got what he offered.

 She who saved me is definitely a girl, but she’s just as definitely not the one I was hoping to find.
 This green-eyed waif is made of freckles and fire.

 “Take me to her!” she hisses with her gun pointed at me.
 Sweat beads on her brow.
 Her stomach is about to lose a war with its contents.

 Strange to feel disappointed while looking down the barrel of a stranger’s gun.
 Ought to be fear.
 Her arm starts to shake.
 Her face falls.
 She won’t shoot me.
 I grab the gun’s barrel and twist it from her fingers.
 The smell of bile on her breath warns me in time to escape the green flood as her nerves give out.

 I’m too slow to catch her, but at least I can steer her fall away from the puddle she made.
-In the same movement it’s easier to pick her up.
-She doesn’t weight much more than a sack of flour.
+In the same movement, it’s easier to pick her up.
+She doesn’t weigh much more than a sack of flour.

 No siren this time.
 We’re deep in industry-land.
 No cop in his right mind would stick his neck this far into the grinder, not until daylight at least.
 More likely never.

 There’s a shout from far down the dock: sounds German.
 Running feet raise a clamor across creaking wood.